 Step 1: Check with your credit card provider

-Whether you decide to buy a car with a travel credit card or a card with a zero percent introductory APR on purchases for a limited time, you’ll want to check with your credit card issuer to make sure the purchase will go through.
+Whether you decide to buy a car with a travel credit card or a card with a 0 percent introductory APR on purchases for a limited time, you’ll want to check with your credit card issuer to make sure the purchase will go through.

 If your credit limit isn’t high enough, you might have to ask for a credit limit increase.
-Since it’s possible asking for a credit limit increase will result in a new hard inquiry being placed on your credit report, however, you may want to consider applying for a new rewards credit card instead.
+Since it’s possible asking for a credit limit increase will result in a new hard inquiry being placed on your credit report, you may want to consider applying for a new rewards credit card instead.